jvolker/miq-nz-booking-tools/README.md

 _If anyone would like to create a screencast video with a walkthrough, I will be very happy to add it to this document._

+### Pull Requests

+Please give the maintainers of this project time to get back to you.
+Please keep in mind, everyone on this project is doing this voluntary in their spare time while some are also working full-time jobs.
+Anyone in the community can comment or review code though.

+### Become a maintainer

+Please [get in touch](https://github.com/jvolker/miq-nz-booking-tools/issues/134) if you like to become a maintainer.

+### Forks

+The inequality of MIQ is problematic.
+The idea of this project is to provide/improve fairer access to MIQ free of charge.
+Hopefully, anyone (re-)using this code does it in the same spirit, and does so preferrably without personal compensation.

 ## Donate

 Found this software useful and want to pay it forward?
 Please consider donating to **Code Club Aotearoa**.